Home | E-Verify E-Verify(r) is a registered trademark of the U.S. Department of Homeland Security

 Ensuring Legal Authorization to Work in the U.S.

-Employment Verification for ICE form I9 Inspections
+Employee ICE form I9 Inspection

 Representation in advance of an ICE inspection can avoid technical and substantive errors and needless penalties.
-Contact E Verify for a consultation to review your workplace readiness. support@everifyllc.com or call 972-270-9933

 UPDATE

-Employers are now receiving ICE Notices of Inspection (NOI) for I9 compliance and other key records for business and their employees.
+Penalty's for I9 non compliance and substantive errors are costly.
 A three day notice is generally stated in your NOI before their arrival!
 Get ready!

 Our Key Services